mikecurtis1/LibrarySearch/README.md

 3. one element extractor
 4. one record builder

-The processes access data from remote systems and model it into record objects.
+These processes access data from remote systems and model it into record objects.

 # Configuration